cat-play-mml

 - Implement MML

 ;.c;e;gwill form a C major chord.
-Each note should be assignable to a different timbre in the future, meaning ch1 C, ch2 E, ch3 G (1-based notation), not ch1 C major chord. - Output MIDI Program Change 0 (0-based notation) at the beginning of each SMF channel.
-Do not output for channels without note data.
+To allow assigning different timbres in the future, it should be ch1 C, ch2 E, ch3 G (1-based notation) instead of a C major chord on ch1. - Output MIDI Program Change 0 (0-based notation) at the beginning of each SMF channel.
+Do not output to channels without note output.

 - Implement MML